aspreet31/familiaClothing/README.md

 # Familia Clothing
 This repository provides the frontend code for building a modern e-commerce website.
-It uses **ReactJS** to create a smooth and interactive shopping experience, and integrates **Firebase** Authentication for secure user logins.
+It uses **ReactJS** to create a smooth and interactive shopping experience, and integrates **Firebase** Authentication for secure user logins and **Cloud Firestore** to keeps track of all the information users create in the application.
 ## Features
 ### Browse by Category:
 Find products easily with organized categories.